On Trains & Buses

 Guidebooks aren’t usually so forthcoming when it comes to learning about bus routes, but that’s how I first found this route.
 Then, it was an offering from Trent Barton and is operated by High Peak nowadays.
 That was more than twenty years ago, so it should come as no surprise that there have been big changes along the way.

 Once, mid-engined coach style vehicles plied the route between Manchester and Derby.
-The Manchester to Buxton section is no more, and we get low-floor buses these days.
+However, the Manchester to Buxton section is no more, and we get low-floor buses these days.
 The service frequency is next to two-hourly on Sundays and this doubles on other days of the week.

 Despite the route truncation, the route remains a useful one to know when getting about the Derbyshire Dales with visitor honeypots like Matlock and Bakewell being on the route.
 These places can get busy with motorised traffic so anything that reduces that has to help even if busy roads can mean late buses at times.